 Running is often touted as a sport and activity that can have immense benefits on your physical health.
 And while that’s certainly true, it also deserves recognition for how it can positively impact your mental health and overall outlook too.
 So, if you’re feeling uneasy or stressed, tighten those shoelaces and get out the door.
-You’ll be surprised to see how running works wonders for your mind.
-Read on to find out how running can boost your mental health.
+You’ll be surprised to see how running works wonders for your mental health.

 In today’s day and age, especially amid the ongoing COVID-19 pandemic and feeling like we need to be “on” all the time, it’s easy to feel consumed by your work life, which can lead to overwhelming feelings of stress and inadequacy.
 Running even just 15 minutes a day can help you take your mind off worries and improve your reaction to stressful situations.
 It can make you feel motivated and ready to tackle the day with clarity and confidence.